-This post is part of the Home network v2 series.
+This post is part of the Network to detached garage and Home network v2 series.

 I dug a 10 meter trench to get wired network to my detached garage.
 Then installed a rack cabinet and PoE switch.
 Here is the build log 👇